Other Exercises

 Can you hear me?

-For days and nights Pete rode and did not stop
+For days and nights Pete and did not stop

-Till he sat high upon an icy mountain top
+Till he sat high an icy mountain top

-Some say Pete and his pony vanished the edge
+Some say Pete and his over the edge

-The young girl washes in the river, so fair
+The young Navajo washes in the river, so fair

 And braids a piece of Pete's buckskin chaps into her hair